 Your Officers consistently raised the academic aspect with the University and were involved in developing a wider safety net package.
 We are really pleased this has been agreed and implemented – you can read all about it on the university's blog.
 We thank the University’s Academic Services Department for their hard work on this.

 The safety net package is wide-ranging and extends further beyond the original no detriment policy.
 It gives similar protections through a new revised algorithm for degree award classifications, which will consider only your best performance across a reduced number of credits.
 Unlike before, there is now an opportunity to resit, without penalty, for improvement.
 This is in addition to the provision of extensions and automatic deferrals for assignments you do not pass or submit.
-If you have any addition questions, please see our Safety Net FAQs.

 Watch the webinar below (captions available) with Ruth Whittaker, Pro Vice-Chancellor and Ramy, your VP Education on the safety net policy.